I have lost count of the number of people who have said to me “I don’t want to lift heavy because I am afraid I will injure myself”.

-But it’s perfectly possible to injure yourself with a warm up weight.
+But it’s perfectly possible to injure yourself with a warm up weight, lifting weights the right way with proper form is the key here!

 Why don’t you lift heavy the same as you lift light?